Berenika14/Berenika14/README.md

 🧩 Begginers mindset and curiosity

-🙌 Shared understaning and consensus
+🙌 Shared understanding and consensus

 -----------------------------------------------------------------